bd/twidor/README.md

 <img src="https://raw.githubusercontent.com/rich-murphey/twidor/master/web.assets/Twidor_SCC_full.png" width="30%" align="right"> When this menu option is selected, the keyboard layout expands to show two-button chords as shown on the right.

 This way of depicting 2-button chords follows a popular convention.
 Each small grid in this layout shows a set of 2-button chords that share a common "anchor" key.
-The "anchor" button always appears in the top roo.
+The "anchor" button appears in the top row.
 The "anchor" is pressed in combination with one of the buttons below.
 Each button below shows the letter sent by the two-button chord.

 Let's consider typing the letter "m".